dw-io/.named/README.md

 google.com mail is handled by 30 alt2.aspmx.l.google.com.
 ```

-You will likely get no results if its misconfigured or a timeout, if the daemon isn't running.
+You will likely get no results, if its misconfigured or a timeout, if the daemon isn't running.

-Assuming you added the named.sh file to your .bash_profile, you will have a few handy tools at your disposal.
+Assuming you added the named.sh file to your .bash_profile, you will have a few handy tools at your disposal at all times.
 Here is what they do:

 To restart named: